YINY-y/CSDNet/README.md

 **Frequency Structure Encoder (FSE)** extracts local structure descriptors via DCT decomposition, which guide both the routing process and a structure-aware fusion module.

+The training scripts, evaluation scripts, and pretrained models will be released after acceptance.

 ## Files

 ```